vanniktech/VNTRSSReader/README.md

 If you have any ideas on how to improve the library or its code, simply write an [email](mailto:niklas.baudy@vanniktech.de) to me or fork the library.
 If you have any problems or you have found any issues or bugs, feel free to report them.

 ## Features
+- RSS v0.91, v1.0 and v2.0 are supported
-- only RSS v2 is supported so far
+- ATOM v1.0 is supported
 - nearly every attribute of the channel and entry / item object's are available through the library
 - pubDate will be parsed conveniently into QDateTime
 - option to automatically download the images and provide them for the library user

 ## Further plans
-- support more protocols like ATOM or RSS v0.91/v1
+- let me know if you have any

 ## Sample Code
 There is also an example project in this Git repository, where you can take a look at the library itself.
 Please read the INSTALL document if you want to execute / test the Example project.